Why the generals really took back power in Myanmar - KESQ

 The military justified their takeover by alleging widespread voter fraud during the November 2020 general election, which gave Suu Kyi’s party another overwhelming victory and dashed hopes for some military figures that an opposition party they had backed might take power democratically.

-But a simpler explanation is that the coup, as most usually are, was driven by power and the personal ambition of an army chief who felt he was losing control and respect.
+But according to analysts a simpler explanation is that the coup, as most usually are, was driven by power and the personal ambition of an army chief who felt he was losing control and respect.

 “This was a standoff between two people who were not allowed the presidency and both wanted it: Aung San Suu Kyi and the commander in chief.
 And he put his personal ambition ahead of the good of the military and the good of the country,” said Yangon-based analyst Richard Horsey.